areaDetector/areaDetector/INSTALL_GUIDE.md

 * EPICS modules
     - Each areaDetector detector module builds both a library and an EPICS IOC application.
 To build the library only EPICS base and asynDriver are required.
-To build the IOC application the   synApps components CALC, BUSY, SSCAN, and AUTOSAVE are required.
+To build the IOC application the  synApps components AUTOSAVE, BUSY, CALC, and SSCAN are required.
 These are discussed in a later section.
     - Display Managers A display manager is needed to view the areaDetector control screens.
 Control screens are provided for the following display